Todd Kim: Private practice

 In January 2018, he became a partner in Reed Smith's appellate practice.
 He left the firm in January 2021, joining the Biden administration as a deputy general counsel at the U.S. Department of Energy.

 Biden administration

 On March 15, 2021, it was announced that President Joe Biden would nominate Kim to serve as Assistant Attorney General for the United States Department of Justice Environment and Natural Resources Division.
 On April 14, 2021, a hearing on his nomination was held before the Senate Judiciary Committee.
 On May 13, 2021, his nomination was reported out of committee by a 15–7 vote.
-The Senate confirmed Kim in a 58–41 vote.
+On July 27, 2021, the Senate confirmed Kim in a 58–41 vote.
 Kim was sworn in on July 28.

 Personal life

 On February 22, 2004, Kim appeared as the first contestant on a short-run Who Wants to Be a Millionaire spin-off game show called Who Wants to Be a Super Millionaire, where he won $500,000.
 Kim decided to walk away from his $1,000,000 question.

-Kim is married to Carolyn Kim; they have two sons.
+Kim is married to Carolyn Hill; they have two sons.